Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Training Data Generation

 \subsection{Propaganda Generation}

 After generating inaccurate information, we then incorporate propaganda into each generated article.
-In this work, we focus on generating two types of commonly used propaganda techniques, \textit{loaded language} and \textit{appeal to authority} \cite{da-san-martino-etal-2019-fine, martino2020survey}.
+We chose two representative propaganda techniques of each type: emotional versus non-emotional. \textit{Loaded language} is an emotional technique and it is also by far the most frequent propaganda technique as shown in Table 5 of \citet{da-san-martino-etal-2019-fine} and Table 2 of \citet{dimitrov-etal-2021-detecting}.
+Based on these two tables, we also see that \textit{appeal to authority} is among the most frequent non-emotional techniques.

-\paragraph{Appeal to Authority} \textit{Appeal to authority} is a propaganda technique that attempts to strengthen or invalidate an argument by referring to a statement made by authorities or experts \cite{da-san-martino-etal-2019-fine}.
-These statements can be incorrect in two ways: (1) the statement itself is inaccurate, or (2) the authority never made such a statement.
-In this work, we focus on the latter case.
-For each article, we collect authority candidates $Z$ from two sources, domain experts collected from Wikidata and entities gathered from the input article.
-With the Wikidata Query Service\footnote{\url{https://query.wikidata.org/}}, we collect experts from various domains, including economists, biologists, immunologists, and decision makers.
-Particularly, we specify the \textit{occupation} (P108) of each expert and filter out entities that were born before 1940 to ensure recency.
-To consider only the impactful entities, we rank all the candidates based on the number of corresponding outcoming \textit{statements} (i.e. connected concepts in Wikidata), inspired by PageRank \cite{ilprints422}, and select the top 100 entities for each occupation into the candidate $Z$.
-Additionally, authorities that are more relevant to the local context are also considered.
-We include the person named entities extracted by a name tagger\footnote{\url{https://stanfordnlp.github.io/stanza/ner.html}} into the list of authority candidates based on the our findings that more than 73\% of the news articles contain authorities.
-More details about how authority candidates $Z$ are collected can be found in \Cref{apx:app_auth_details}.
+\paragraph{Appeal to Authority} \textit{Appeal to authority} is a propaganda technique that aims to strengthen or invalidate an argument by referring to a statement made by authorities or experts \cite{da-san-martino-etal-2019-fine}.
+We first collect experts from various domains, such as economics and immunology, from Wikidata\footnote{\url{https://query.wikidata.org/}}.
+In particular, we specify the \textit{occupation} (P108) of each expert and filter out entities that were born before 1940 to ensure recency.
+To consider only impactful entities, we rank all candidates based on the number of corresponding outcoming \textit{statements} (i.e. connected concepts in Wikidata), inspired by PageRank \cite{ilprints422}, and add the top 100 entities for each occupation into the candidate list $Z$.
+Then, we include the person named entities extracted by a name tagger\footnote{\url{https://stanfordnlp.github.io/stanza}}, which are more relevant to the local context.

+This makes sense as we found that more than 73\% of the news articles contain authorities.
+More details on how authority candidates $Z$ are collected can be found in \Cref{apx:app_auth_details}.